mdh266/PECS/README.md

 **Documentation**

-For more information cd into /Documentation and run doxygen to generate thorough documentation.
+For more information cd into "/Documentation" and run "doxygen dox" to generate thorough html documentation.

 **Questions**